Cobiveco: Consistent biventricular coordinates for precise and intuitive description of position in the heart -- with MATLAB implementation: Evaluation

-For the actual test geometries, two- and one-way errors are always computed between the mean shape of the SSM and one of the patient geometries.
-Both errors are computed for both possible mapping directions, i.e., $A$ and $B$ are interchanged in \eqref{eq:twoway}-\eqref{eq:onewayXtilde}.
+For the test geometries, two- and one-way errors are always computed between the mean shape of the SSM and one of the patient geometries.
+Both errors are computed for both possible directions, i.e., $A$ and $B$ are interchanged.
 To obtain the mean geometry for the one-way error, the two geometries to be averaged need to have the same global orientation.
 For this reason, their heart axes, as determined in section~\ref{heartAxesApex}, are aligned before averaging.
 After averaging the Euclidean coordinates, the mean geometries have to be remeshed, because the numerical computation of ventricular coordinates requires meshes of sufficient quality, which is not guaranteed after moving the nodes.
 Linear interpolation is used to transfer the ground truth coordinates onto the remeshed geometries.
 We use \textit{fTetWild}~\citep{hu2020ftetwild} for remeshing.
 As an envelope size of $5\,\%$ of the mean edge length is used to approximate the original mesh, the influence of remeshing on the results can be considered negligible.
-For an example of the actual geometries and coordinates involved in the computation of the one-way error, the reader is referred to Fig.~\ref{fig:onewayError_pat33}.
+For further details on the transfer errors, the reader is referred to section~\ref{detailsTransferErrors}.